ElenaGramellini/LArIATSimpleGen/README.md

-So, I want to generate some single particle MC... what do I need?
+<b> So, I want to generate some single particle MC... what do I need?</b>

 1. To download this package.
 And you can do so by
  > git clone  https://github.com/ElenaGramellini/LArIATSimpleGen